Final curtain call for Chinggoy Alonzo

 In a message to the chat group, The Met’s Ruth Pambid-Avila paid tribute to the respected artist and said, “Sad day for the theater, TV, movie industry where Chinggoy Gil Alonso always stood out as a true, real, talented, versatile and committed thespian.
 We will miss you….”
 Avila worked as production manager at The Met when Alonzo was directing and starring in musicals for the company.

-As of press time a statement has yet to be released by the family regarding Alonzo’s cause of death.
+As of posting time a statement has yet to be released by the family regarding Alonzo’s cause of death.
+TESSA MAURICIO-ARRIOLA

 Please follow our commenting guidelines.